 This counter indicates the number of pages in the buffer pool with database content.
 Does not include other nonbuffer pool memory within the SQL Server process.
 Query this counter using the sys.dm_os_performance_counters dynamic management view.

 SQL Server: Buffer Manager: Buffer Cache Hit Ratio

-SELECT (physical_memory_in_use_kb/1024) AS Memory_used_by_Sqlserver_MB, (locked_page_allocations_kb/1024) AS Locked_pages_used_Sqlserver_MB, (total_virtual_address_space_kb/1024) AS Total_VAS_in_MB, process_physical_memory_low, process_virtual_memory_low FROM sys.dm_os_process_memory;
+SELECT (total_physical_memory_kb/1024) AS Total_OS_Memory_MB, (available_physical_memory_kb/1024) AS Available_OS_Memory_MB FROM sys.dm_os_sys_memory; SELECT (physical_memory_in_use_kb/1024) AS Memory_used_by_Sqlserver_MB, (locked_page_allocations_kb/1024) AS Locked_pages_used_by_Sqlserver_MB, (total_virtual_address_space_kb/1024) AS Total_VAS_in_MB, process_physical_memory_low, process_virtual_memory_low FROM sys.dm_os_process_memory;

 The following query returns information about current SQL Server memory utilization.

 SELECT sqlserver_start_time, (committed_kb/1024) AS Total_Server_Memory_MB, (committed_target_kb/1024) AS Target_Server_Memory_MB FROM sys.dm_os_sys_info;

 Determining page life expectancy